vvaltchev/tilck/README.md

 kernel is required or, at least, it is considered the optimal solution.
 With a fair amount of luck, `Tilck` might be able to fill the gap between *Embedded Linux* and typical real-time operating systems like *FreeRTOS* or *Zephyr*.
-In any case, at some point it will be ported to `ARM` family and it might be adapted to run on MMU-less CPUs as well.
-That would be great because consuming a tiny amount of RAM has always been a key point in Tilck's design.
+In any case, at some point it will be ported to the `ARM` family and it might be adapted to run on MMU-less CPUs as well.
+Tilck would be a perfect fit for that because consuming a tiny amount of RAM has always been a key point in Tilck's design.
 Indeed, the kernel can *comfortably* boot and run on a i686 QEMU machine with just 4 MB of memory *today*.
 Of course, that's pointless on x86, but on an ARM Cortex-R it won't be anymore the case.

 ### What Tilck is NOT ?